RobinLinus/coins-legacy/bitcoin-lite-network.md

 # Bitcoin Lite Network

-We introduce a protocol for endusers to query Bitcoin's blockchain efficiently.
-"Sync by downloading less than a Youtube video".
-Our construction requires no consensus change and works on top of today's bitcoin network.
+"Sync with Bitcoin by downloading less than a Youtube video".
+We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
+Our construction works on top of today's bitcoin network and requires no consensus changes.
-In contrast to lite *clients* our protocol supports lite *nodes* which can contribute to the network.
+In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

 ## Output Paths
 An *output path* is a simple scheme to address every output ever happened in Bitcoin's blockchain: